pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

  }

-Generate Content Applicability For Updated Repositories
+Generate Content Applicability for Updated Repositories
 -------------------------------------------------------

 This API regenerates applicability data for a given set of repositories